 Prof. lic. phil., belongs to the teaching staff of Zurich University of Teacher Education

 Before, he was a teacher at secondary level for 16 years, then he got a Master’s Degree in Education/Psychology.
 He works in the field of in-house in-service training and is a consultant for schools who want to develop their teaching and learning culture.
 He is an expert in student-centered learning, cooperative and task-based learning, and in implementing curriculums and portfolios at regional and school level.
-He is author as well as trainer in the JOBS project, worked in Romania for seven years, then started with JOBS in the Republic of Moldova and is looking forward to the second phase there.
+He is author as well as trainer in the JOBS project for more than seven years.